MichaelClerx/making-figures/1-1-have-a-plan.md

 Unless you have a very clear idea in your mind (e.g. from preliminary work or other publications), use pen and paper to do some "rapid prototyping".

-- Sketching on paper is much faster than using keyboard & mouse.
+- Much faster than using keyboard & mouse.
-- Sketching helps you spot problems early.
+- Helps you spot problems early.
 - Knowing the layout tells you what size each component is going to be, which lets you draw it with appropriate line widths, fonts, level of detail etc.

 ## Examples